Main Menu

 Refrigerator Biscuit Donuts

 Open a can of biscuits, and with your finger poke a hole in the center and stretch it out a little to make it bigger.
 Heat some fat, about a half inch and place them in the fat one by one.
 The fat doesn't have to be hot when you do this.
-As you see them browning on one side, carefully flip them over with 2 forks and let them brown on the other side.

-If you let the oil get too hot they will cook too fast and the inside won't get done.
+-If you let the oil get too hot they will cook too fast and the inside won't get done.
 Just use medium heat.

 Chinese Donuts

-They open a package and lay them out on a counter, and let them come to room temperature which causes them to rise.
-Then as people order them, they drop them in hot fat and let them brown, remove and let drain on paper towels.
-Then when cool enough to handle they toss then in a bag with sugar.
-In New Orleans these little treats are similar to the commonly called Benets which are French Donuts
+-Open a package and lay them out on a counter, and let them come to room temperature which causes them to rise.
+Then drop them in med-hot fat and let them brown on each side, remove and let drain on paper towels.

 TIP: If you don't let them come to room temperature, the inside center will not get cooked.